stephangriesel/telerik-blogs/how-to-create-a-custom-react-hook.md

 keywords: JavaScript, React, Custom Hooks, Functions
 ---

 Hooks are just functions!
 Anything that is a function can become a hook.
-The React team has put lots of information out on how to work with basic and advanced hooks, as well with how to create them yourself.
+The React team has put lots of information out on how to work with basic and advanced hooks, as well they have good information on how to create custom Hooks yourself.
 I have been covering the topic for several months and I want to bring everything I know about them together to focus on one topic now.
-Creating your own custom hook that you can easily share with others and can serve as a template or inspiration for any other custom hooks you decide to create in the future.
+Creating your own custom hook that you can easily share with others and can serve as a template or inspiration for any other custom Hooks you decide to create.
+I feel that the documentation on the ReactJS site is exhaustive on the subject, my concern is the lack of a very simple example that I believe will really make the idea click for you.

-If you have not read up on hooks, the end of this article has what I believe to be required reading, as well a few articles I have written on the subject.
+I take a round about way of getting to this example in this blog post, that is because I want you to be prepared for creating custom hooks, although they are very similar to creating a basic function, there is more information that you need to know before starting to create custom Hooks yourself.
+If you have not read up on hooks, I have provided some required reading as well a few articles I have written on the subject.
 It may be easier to breeze through these articles before we get into custom hooks.
-I recommend understanding the React Hooks API first, then figuring out how you can create your own hooks, which I cover very simply in this article.
+I recommend understanding the React Hooks API first, then figuring out how you can create your own hooks, which I cover very simply at the end of this article.

 ### ReactJS.org Documentation